Dear Comrade AP/TS Box Office Collections (3 Days): Vijay Deverakonda's Film Fails To Impress

 Dear Comrade, one of the biggest movies of Vijay Deverakonda's career, arrived in theatres on Friday (July 26, 2019) and opened to a good response at the ticket window.
 The film raked in around Rs 6 crore on the opening day and clicked with a certain section of the audience.
 However, it witnessed a drop in collections on Saturday (July 27, 2019), which left fans stunned.
 Now, the latest estimates for Sunday (July 28, 2019) are out.

-3 Days Collections
+3-day Collections

 According to reports, Dear Comrade collected a share of less than Rs 3 crore at the AP and TS box office on Day 3 and ended its first Sunday on a fair note.
-The film's 3-day share stands at around Rs 12 crore, which is a bit underwhelming.
+The film's three-day share stands at around Rs 12 crore, which is a bit underwhelming.

 A Dud In Ceded